 Small Embroidery Scissors

 Small embroidery scissors are good to go for embroidery purpose in garment creation.
 They can be considered for thread clipping when you hand stitch a fabric.
 They are smaller, and it makes them comfortable to carry on the go.

-With garment creation courses online with Hamstech Online, you can now learn to work with these tools properly.
+With garment creation courses online with Hunar Online, you can now learn to work with these tools properly.

 Confused about where to start your Fashion Designing course?
 Worry Not!
-Hamstech Online Course App is now Available to access a wide range of Fashion Courses completely Online.
+Hunar Online Course App is now Available to access a wide range of Fashion Courses completely Online.
 Download the App Now!